 The value of investments, and any income derived from them, can fall as well as rise and investors may not get back the original amount invested.
 The information contained within this guide is based on our understanding of current UK tax provisions.
 It is solely for information purposes and does not constitute advice or a personal recommendation.
 The taxation and rules surrounding pensions (and other tax efficient products) could change in the future.
 If you are unsure as to whether an investment or a pension is suitable for you, please seek professional financial advice.

-www.cs-d.co.uk
+14 | Pensions & Retirement: the guide Pensions & Retirement: the guide | 15 www.cs-d.co.uk

 Contact us to find out how we can help you: